-The treatment uses The Douglas Cyclotron to produce low energy protons which are particularly suited for treating tumours in the eye.
-Unlike other types of radiotherapy, the energy of the beam stops abruptly at a specified depth within the body, so healthy tissue beyond the beam is spared the beam’s energy and possible side effects.
+The treatment produces low energy protons which are specifically suited to treating tumours of the eye.
+Different from other radiotherapy methods, the energy of the beam stops at a specified depth within the body, allowing healthy tissue beyond the beam to be spared from any potential side effects.

 We are specifically concerned with treating cancers of the eye.
 The most common lesions we treat are choroidal melanomas (malignant growth of the inside lining of the eye), but we also treat choroidal haemangiomas (spread of rogue blood vessels), iris melanomas (melanomas in the coloured part of your eye) and conjunctival melanomas (melanomas on the white of the eye and lid).

 The treatment works by sterilising the tumour cells so that they can no longer grow.
 The results vary depending on the size and position of the lesion but for small lesions particularly, the success rate is extremely high.
 The peculiarity of proton beams - specifically the precisely-controlled way they reach the tumour and then fall off sharply – is used to limit or indeed avoid damage to any critical tissue close to the tumour.